 Biomedical waste covers a wide range of used medical equipment.
 These can potentially be infectious so they need to be disposed of safely and responsibly.
 Common biomedical waste items include syringes and needles, IV sets, urine bags, pathological waste, culture dishes, PPE and contaminated laboratory waste.
 These items simply can't be re-used in any manner once they've been administered initially.
 Biomedical waste can be in liquid or solid form such as discarded blood or extracted bodily fluids.

-This waste is a by-product of medical processes conducted in hospitals - items are used in operations, during on-going treatment and for diagnosing conditions.
+This type of waste is a by-product of medical processes conducted in hospitals - items are used in operations, during ongoing treatment and for diagnosing conditions.
 Responsible waste management when it comes to biomedical products is in the general principles of hygiene and sanitation.
-Initially when using the products, good housekeeping prevents spread of disease from the products before they get to the stage where they need to be disposed of and incinerated.
+Initially, when using the products, good housekeeping prevents the spread of disease from the products before they get to the stage where they need to be disposed of and incinerated.